 Prioritizing means determining which activities to complete in order of importance.
 What are three tasks you must finish before leaving the office?
 In my case, when I have to turn in my sales forecast to my manager, everything else is secondary.

 To avoid getting bogged down in unimportant tasks, create a must-do list with your most important tasks at the top.
 Never wait for a task to be urgent to make it a priority.
 Decide proactively what is urgent and get them done.
-We often blame our unproductiveness on demanding bosses or high workload without realizing that if we had prioritize effectively, we would have reached our goals without having to work overtime.
+We often blame our unproductiveness on demanding bosses or high workloads without realizing that if we had prioritized effectively, we would have reached our goals without having to work overtime.

 Create a Daily Schedule around Your Einstein Window—and Stick with It